 Facebook Local is a great way to attract new customers and increase traffic to your brick-and-mortar business, plus some of the strategies you use to get your events seen on the app can help increase your local awareness and engagement at the same time.

-You can catch new episodes every Monday at 10 a.m PST on our Facebook Page.
+You can catch new episodes of The Modern Marketing Show every Monday at 10 a.m PST on our Facebook Page.
 Replays will be available on the blog each week.